matthewdurbin/RadSI/README.md

 ## Feedback
 If you use RadSI, I'd very much appreciate your feedback.
 Feel free to do so via github, or by emailing me at mdurbin@psu.edu.

+#### Acknowledgements
+Thank you to Josh Gallagher and Josh Flygare for their helpful feedback so far.
+Additional thanks to Ryan Sheatsley for, with out knowing it, becoming a compsci mentor of sorts!